The Galápagos Paradox: Where 270,000 Visitors Threaten Darwin's Laboratory

 Traditional education has failed.
 Audio guides don't work.
 Museum displays go unread.
 Tour guides can't reach everyone.
 The crisis accelerates.

-Immersive pre-visit education offers a solution as innovative as the islands themselves:
+Immersive education offers a solution as innovative as the islands themselves:

 • Transformation from potential threat to conservation partner